 Here is a partial list of great movies that I have found to be much better than most.
 All have inspired me in one way or another.
 I noticed there are some common themes to the movie recommendations.
-Many have strong female roles, sci-fi theme, involve strong emotions, funny, and intelligent.
-Some are quite old but still manage to be relevant for our modern world.
+Many have strong female roles, sci-fi themes, involve strong emotions, funny, and intelligent.
+Some are quite old but still manage to be relevant to our modern world.
+Updated November 2019

 The Outlaw Josey Wales (1976) A young Clint Eastwood after the American Civil War.
 A touching story with powerful performances.
 The greatest gem is Chief Dan George.
 He is superb on many levels and very very funny.
 The scenes with him would be worth your time even without the excellent story.

 Point Break (1991) The leader of a surfer group named Bodhi (Patrick Swayze), is accused of robbing banks with his surfer buddies.
 A young FBI agent Keanu Reeves is assigned to get into the group and find out if they are the robbers.
 Friendship, loyalty, understanding life, and other powerful themes are woven throughout this excellent film.
 Do NOT see the remake.
 This original is the only one I recommend.

 O’Brother Where Art Thou (2000) Homer is credited as a writer and the story takes much inspiration from his book, The Odyssey.
 This is a Coen brothers film starring George Clooney and John Turturro.
 Also great performances from Holly Hunter and John Goodman.
 The soundtrack is excellent.
 Strange for sure, but great fun to sing along with.

 A Little Chaos (2014) Kate Winslet plays the powerful lead set in France when Versailles was being built.
 King Louis XIV is played by Alan Rickman who also directed this wonderful movie.
 It was one of his last and a beautiful gift.
 So many touching scenes.
 My favorite took place in the King’s garden when the king and Kate Winslet’s character meet for the first time.